-Michigan Public Policy Survey results featured by Michigan Bureau of Elections
+Michigan Public Policy Survey results featured by AP and Michigan Bureau of Elections

 Results from the spring edition of the Michigan Public Policy Survey (MPPS) were highlighted by the Michigan Secretary of State’s Bureau of Elections in their November 9 newsletter, which is sent to election officials across the state.